al3ssandrocaruso/Enhanced-Abstractive-Chat-Summarization/README.md

 To process the commonsense data [COMET-ATOMIC 2020](https://github.com/allenai/comet-atomic-2020) and [PARACOMET](https://github.com/skgabriel/paracomet) were used.

 ### Pretrained W2V
-Although not strictly necessary, you can still download the W2V model (both the version trained on the twitter dataset (TODO:link to twitter dataset) and the one finetuned on Samsum) from here:
+Although not strictly necessary, you can still download the W2V model (both the version trained on the [twitter dataset](https://drive.google.com/file/d/1QIohtJ1p3UGqcVMRzK7HG45uFqhC7sMz/view?usp=sharing) and the one finetuned on Samsum) from here:
 ```
 https://drive.google.com/drive/folders/1q8QOSHmAudSsRqEKhAu5fgcHKbsj8ooD?usp=sharing
 ```